MBM42/Deep_Learning_FDI_Rocketry/ReadMe.md

   <img src="./Images/sim_gen_gui.png" alt="GUI" width="50%">
 </div>

 The default model and simulation time are predefined.
 For the current release only the "HFM_01_2" is available.
-The user can select the type of simulation, normal or, in the case of a fault, which class of fault.
+The user can select the type of simulation, normal or, in the case of a fault, which class.

 - **Number of Simulations:** User defined, to allow generation of batches of simulations.
 - **Trajectory Print:** ON: Prints trajectory computation information to the console.